 1 tbsp granulated sugar

-¼ cup peach, apricot or apple jelly, melted
+¼ cup peach, apricot or apple jam or jelly, melted

 For dough, combine flour and sugar in food processor.
 Add butter; pulse 5 to 6 times to break up butter roughly.
 Add lard; pulse a few times or until mixture resembles coarse crumbs.
 Gradually add water through feeder tube until mixture begins to clump.
 Form dough into ball; wrap in plastic wrap and chill about 1 hour.

 For Almond Layer, combine all ingredients in small bowl.